-From the LiDAR data, we calculated annual changes in elevation and volume of the dune field and the sand flat.
-The dune area has been defined by the 3-m contour, whereas the sand flat area has been defined as the area between 1.5 meters and the MSHTL.
-We limit the extent of the sand flat up to 1.5 meters since above such elevation there are signals of aeolian deposition and incipient dune formation, which would add an error on the hydrodynamic deposition estimates.
-The dunefoot level along the Dutch coast is widely assumed to be approximately 3 meters + NAP (i.e. Normaal Amsterdams Peil - in Dutch - the Dutch reference level, which is close to the mean sea level) (de Winter et al., 2015; Ruessink and Jeuken, 2002; Quartel et al., 2008; Keijsers et al., 2014; de Vries et al., 2012; Galiforni-Silva et al., 2019; Duarte-Campos et al., 2018; Donker et al., 2018).
-The value is based on past measurements in which dunefoot was defined as a visible break in slope between beach and dune and was roughly 3 meters + NAP (de Vries et al., 2012).
-Furthermore, we use variance maps to analyse the stability of the sand flat using the entire topographic data set.
-Variance maps show the elevation variance at each grid node, which

-- highlights areas where elevation changes occurred in a larger magnitude.
+From the lidar data, we calculated annual changes in elevation and volume of the dune field and the sand flat.
+The dune area has been defined by the 3 m contour, whereas the sand flat area has been defined as the area between 1.5 m and the MSHTL.
+We limit the extent of the sand flat up to 1.5 m since above such elevation there are signals of aeolian deposition and incipient dune formation, which would add an error to the hydrodynamic deposition estimates.
+The dunefoot level along the Dutch coast is widely assumed to be approximately 3 m + NAP (de Winter et al., 2015; Ruessink and Jeuken, 2002; Quartel et al., 2008; Keijsers et al., 2014; de Vries et al., 2012; Galiforni-Silva et al., 2019; Duarte-Campos et al., 2018; Donker et al., 2018).
+The value is based on past measurements in which dunefoot was defined as a visible break in slope between beach and dune and was roughly 3 m + NAP (de Vries et al., 2012).
+Furthermore, we use variance maps to analyse the stability of the sand flat using the entire topographic dataset.
+Variance maps show the elevation variance at each grid node, which highlights areas where elevation changes occurred in a larger magnitude.
 Furthermore, elevation difference maps have been used to define erosion and accretion trends between subsequent surveys.
-Difference maps are calculated by subtracting the elevation survey of the previous year from the next year, such that positive values relate to accretion and negative to erosion.
-Thus, areas with low growth trend and high variance values suggest that even though no accretion/erosive trend occurs, the - 15 elevation varies considerably in time.
-Moreover, to determine whether a location presented more accretive or erosive events in time, we built maps of occurrence of accretion and erosion events (i.e. number of times which a particular location had experienced an annual bed level change larger than ± 0.16 meters).
+Difference maps are calculated by subtracting the elevation survey of the previous year from the next year, such that positive values relate to accretion, and negative values relate to erosion.
+Thus, areas with low growth trend and high variance values suggest that even though no accretion/erosive trend occurs, the elevation varies considerably in time.
+Moreover, to determine whether a location presented more accretive or erosive events in time, we built maps of occurrence of accretion and erosion events (i.e. number of times which a particular location had experienced an annual bed level change larger than $\pm 0.16$ m).
 Thus, areas with increased frequency of accretive/erosive events are highlighted.
-Therefore, the trend map will reveal the overall growth trend and spatial variations therein, variance map will show the variability in bed level, without consideration of a temporal structure, and the occurrence map will show areas where more accretive or erosive events occurred, regardless of their magnitude and trends over time.
+Therefore, the trend map will reveal the overall growth trend and spatial variations therein; the variance map will show the variability in bed level, without consideration of a temporal structure, and the occurrence map will show areas where more accretive or erosive events occurred, regardless of their magnitude and trends over time.